muhdshahn/CosmoRisk/CONTRIBUTING.md

 ---

-Thank you for helping make Orbital Sentinel better! 🌟
+Thank you for helping make CosmoRisk better! 🌟